empirical-soft/empirical-lang/tests/VVM/utils/README.md

 ## Regression tests for utils

-These regression tests parallel the functionality from the `utils` headers.
+These regression tests cover the functionality from the `utils` headers.
 To add a new test, simply add a rule to `CMakeLists.txt`.

 All of these tests rely on the macros in `test.hpp`: